 The Atrisco Land Grant, from its beginning in 1703, used its lands for grazing.
 The first commercial development at Atrisco began on March 20, 1920, when David J. Metzgar, president of the Atrisco Board of Trustees, signed the first lease to an outside interest for the exploration and development of oil and gas.

 From 1925 to 1947, C.H.
 Conner held oil and gas leases in multi-year increments, and Myrtle Conner (probably his wife) held leases into the 1950s.
-In 1955, the board of trustees granted permits to Armando Gianini to prospect for uranium and to Samuel Jelso to explore for oil and gas.
+In 1955, the Board of Trustees granted permits to Armando Giannini to prospect for uranium and to Samuel Jelso to explore for oil and gas.

-In 1972 Westland Development Corp., created from the land grant in 1967, leased land to Shell Oil Co. for oil and gas exploration and renewed it for five years in 1975.
+In 1972 Westland Development Corp., created from the land grant in 1967, leased land to Shell Oil Co. for oil and gas exploration and renewed that lease for five years in 1975.

 Subsequently, Westland formed a separate company, Atrisco Oil & Gas LLC, to own and manage the two leases with Tecton and any future leases on former Atrisco lands.
 Atrisco Oil and Gas also has certain rights to drill.

 Westland shareholders received a share of Atrisco Oil & Gas for each share of their Westland stock.
 The company is governed by a board of five directors.

 In order to determine if the lands hold commercial quantities of natural gas, Atrisco Oil & Gas on August 27, 2007 leased 50,000 acres to Tecton Energy.